baohuynguyen/baohuynguyen.github.io/activities.md

 <img src="/assets/img/truonghe-2025-00.jpg" alt="Activities banner" style="width:100%; height:auto;">

 I took this photo on the flight from Paris to Hanoi in 2026.
-The plane was in Hanoi's sky.
+The plane was in Vietnam's sky.
 With a little bit of optimism, I see the dawn as "the new day of my home country".

 <img src="/assets/img/dawn.jpg" alt="Activities banner" style="width:100%; height:auto;">